timnetworks/cfk-skeleton-structure/README.md

 #### What information do we collect?

-We collect information from you when you subscribe to our newsletter, fill out a form or submit a donation.When ordering or registering on our site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number or credit card information.
+We collect information from you when you subscribe to our newsletter, fill out a form or submit a donation.
+When ordering or registering on our site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number or credit card information.
 You may, however, visit our site anonymously.

 #### What do we use your information for?